TTNEnschede/ttne-data-platform-frontend/README.md

-# Fronten to the TTNE dataplatform
+# Frontend to the TTNE dataplatform

 This repository contains the implementation of the frontend application of the TTN Enschede data platform.
 The frontend consists of a map that displays the